koushiro/pbar/README.md

-Terminal progress bar for Rust.
+A terminal progress bar written in Rust.